leomindez/RoomList/README.md

 There are 3 main classes that I used to create the example.

 [ToDoViewModel](https://github.com/leomindez/RoomList/blob/master/app/src/main/java/com/leomendez/roomlist/viewmodel/ToDoViewModel.kt)
 It helps to show the data from repository class.
-Live Data uses add Observable/Observer to notify data changes.
+Live Data uses Observable/Observer to notify data changes.

 **Create new executors to insert/delete/update objects into database using Room**.